Russian court throws out Madonna anti-gay compensation claim

 The activists based their case on a video recording where they claimed Madonna could be seen trampling on an Orthodox cross and asking spectators to raise their hands with pink bracelets in support of the gay movement.

-Judge Vitaly Barkovsky did not explain his decision but also ruled the activists should compensate legal expenses to companies which organized Madonna’s concert.
+Judge Vitaly Barkovsky did not explain his decision but also ruled the activists should compensate legal expenses to companies which organised Madonna’s concert.
 The activists said they will appeal the court ruling.

 “Our position is the same.
 We believe there was a case of the breach of law, namely gay propaganda among minors,” said activist Darya Dedova.

-Homosexuality, punished with jail terms in the Soviet Union, was decriminalized in Russia in 1993, but much of the gay community remains underground as prejudice runs deep.
+Homosexuality, punished with jail terms in the Soviet Union, was decriminalised in Russia in 1993, but much of the gay community remains underground as prejudice runs deep.
+(Reporting by Liza Dobkina; Editing by Jon Hemming)